orkes-io/docs/docs/reference-docs/system-tasks/event.md

     }
 ```

-## Task definition
+## Task configuration

-This is the JSON schema for an Event task definition.
+This is the task configuration for an Event task.

 ```json
   {